Yubico/webauthn-sign-kem-extensions/README.md

           as defined by the `AuthenticationExtensionsSignOptionRequirement` enum.

  1. If `arkgSign` is present:

-    1. If the current ceremony is not an authentication ceremony, return a DOMException whose name is "NotSupportedError".

     1. When selecting the authenticator to use for the ceremony, attempt to select one that supports the `sign` extension with ARKG.